syntasso/kratix-docs/docs/main/05-reference/07-deleting-kratix.md

   kubectl delete -f https://raw.githubusercontent.com/syntasso/kratix/main/distribution/kratix.yaml
   ```

-## Worker Cluster
+## Worker Destination
-In the previous steps Kratix will have deleted all the Resource workloads from the StateStore,
+In the previous steps Kratix will have deleted all the Resource workloads from the State Store,
-which will result in them being deleting from the worker clusters.
+which will result in them being deleting from the worker Destination.
 The only changes
-that need to be made on the worker cluster is deleting Flux (if installed just for Kratix)
+that need to be made on the worker is deleting Flux (if installed just for Kratix)
-and the Flux resources that sync down from the StateStore.
+and the Flux resources that sync down from the State Store.

 1. Find the relevant `Kustomization` resource:
   ```bash